haofah14/final-year-project/README.md

 ### 🛠 Model Weights

-Due to size limitations, the model weights are hosted on Hugging Face.
+Due to size limitations, the model weights are hosted on Hugging Face (Under Files and Versions).
 ```
 https://huggingface.co/haofah14/models
 ```